 We focus on the case of finite-time control of a canonical linear time-invariant system with the following dynamics:

-Where $x$ is a $n\times 1$ column vector containing the states of $n$ variables, $\dot{x}\triangleq\frac{\partial x}{\partial t}$, the $n\times n$ matrix $A$ describes the behavior of the autonomous system, $u$ is a $m\times 1$ vector containing control input values and $B$ is a $n\times m$ matrix which describes the nodes to which input from $u$ is sent.
+where $x$ is a $n\times 1$ column vector containing the states of $n$ variables, $\dot{x}\triangleq\frac{\partial x}{\partial t}$, the $n\times n$ matrix $A$ describes the behavior of the autonomous system, $u$ is a $m\times 1$ vector containing control input values and $B$ is a $n\times m$ matrix which describes the nodes to which input from $u$ is sent.
 If $B$ is binary, with exactly one $1$ per column, then the nodes corresponding to these $1$'s are referred to as driver nodes.
-Each column of the control input schematic $B$ is associated with unique input signal, and thus is called a controller.
+Each column of the control input schematic $B$ is associated with unique input signal, and thus corresponds with an augmented node.

-Clearly, the final state of this system with no input is given by $e^{t^* A}x_0$.
+The final state of this system at finite terminal time $t^*$, with no control input, is given by $e^{t^* A}x_0$.
 For convenience, we will use $z\triangleq e^{t^* A}x_0$ to denote the final state of the autonomous dynamics.
 Existing results show that this system can be controlled to any state if the Kalman rank condition holds -- if the controllability matrix $C$ is full rank \cite{liu2011controllability}.
-The controllability matrix is given by:
+The controllability matrix is given by

-Where the comma denotes horizontal concatenation.
+where the comma denotes horizontal concatenation.
 Thus to check the Kalman condition is to check that the following holds: